 |ColdFusion||8.x.x||30 July 2007||31 July 2012||31 July 2014|

-With these game changing features, Adobe aims to empower ColdFusion as the go-to programming language for web and app development.
+With these game-changing features, Adobe aims to empower ColdFusion as the go-to programming language for web and app development that suits any business.
 The prospects of better licensing, configuration, and performance look promising, and only time will tell how much Adobe achieves over the year to make these changes live.
 For ColdFusion 2021 release details, please check this out.